Marc Mero: Feud with Sable and departure (1997–1999)

-Mero returned to WWF television on the October 6 episode of Raw is War, where he was repackaged as a boxer-turned-wrestler and got a new nickname "Marvelous".
-He debuted a new finishing move, TKO to win his match against Miguel Pérez, Jr. Mero began a slow turn as a villain after becoming jealous of the fan following Sable had acquired in his absence and wanting her out of the WWF.
+Mero returned to WWF television on the October 6 episode of Raw is War, where he dropped the Little Richard look and cut his hair and trimmed his facial hair and became "Marvelous Marc Mero" a pun on Marvelous Marvin Hagler and was a boxer and wrestler mashup.
+He debuted a new finishing move, TKO to win his match against Miguel Pérez, Jr. Mero began a slow turn as a villain after becoming jealous of the fans following Sable had acquired in his absence and wanting her out of the WWF.
 During this time, he faced boxer Butterbean in a toughman contest at D-Generation X: In Your House, which he lost by disqualification.

 As 1998 began, Mero's obsession with Sable continued, which led to a temporary alliance with Goldust and his valet, Luna Vachon, in which the three humiliated Sable during matches, but it turned into a short feud when Goldust became physical with Sable.
 At WrestleMania XIV, Mero and Sable defeated Goldust and Luna in a mixed tag team match.
 The storyline was resolved in a match between Mero and Sable at Over the Edge, in which Mero feigned remorse, offering to lie down and allow her to pin him, before defeating Sable with an inside cradle, which resulted in her leaving the WWF for a short time and Mero completed his villainous turn.
 After he dropped Sable as his valet, Jacqueline became his manager.
 However, his association with Jacqueline did not prove to be successful as he failed to qualify for the King of the Ring tournament against Jeff Jarrett on the June 22 episode of Raw is War and competed in the Brawl for All on the following week's episode of Raw is War, where he was defeated by Steve Blackman in the first round.
 Mero and Jacqueline faced Sable and newcomer Edge in a mixed tag team match at SummerSlam, which Mero lost after Edge dropped Sable on him to pin him for the victory.
 Mero's misfortunes continued when he failed to regain the Intercontinental Championship after losing to Val Venis in a tournament in October.
 Jacqueline's interventions in matches soon ended up costing Mero several victories and he ultimately fired her after losing to Big Boss Man on the November 22 episode of Sunday Night Heat.